 • Asset experience produced an investment loss on a smoothed basis, as described earlier.
-The smoothed loss increased the contribution rate by 0.79% of pay.
+The smoothed loss increased the contribution rate by 1.16% of pay.

-The ratio of Actuarial to Market Value of Assets is 100.7%.
-There are now \$15.2 million in net deferred losses as of June 30, 2019, as well as \$21.3 million in a non-valuation Contingency Reserve.
+The ratio of Actuarial to Market Value of Assets is 104.9%.
+There are now \$108.2 million in net deferred losses as of June 30, 2020.
+However, there is also \$21.8 million in a non-valuation Contingency Reserve.

-- The Plan received a larger contribution than the actuarially determined amount.
-The net impact of the excess was a decrease in the employer contribution rate by 0.12% of pay. - The demographic experience of the Plan rates of retirement, death, disability, and termination, as well as salary and COLA changes caused an increase in employer contribution rate of 0.77% of pay.
-Higher than expected pay increases for returning members was the largest factor contributing to an increase in the Unfunded Actuarial Liability and the associated amortization payment.
-New entrants and losses associated with new retirees and COLA increases also contributed to the loss.
-The increase in the amortization payment was offset somewhat by a reduction in the employer-paid Normal Cost as a result of the continued transition of the active workforce to membership in the new PEPRA tiers, which reflect lower benefit levels for new hires. - Overall payroll was higher than expected by about \$5.4 million, increasing 4.89% compared to the 3.00% assumption.
-As a result, the unfunded liability amortization payment and administrative expenses were spread over a larger payroll base than expected, and the employer contribution rate decreased by 0.37% of pay.
+- The Plan received a smaller contribution than the actuarially determined cost for the prior plan year.
+The net impact of the deficit was an increase in the employer contribution rate by 0.04% of pay. - The demographic experience of the Plan rates of retirement, death, disability, and termination, as well as salary and COLA changes caused an increase in employer contribution rate of 0.04% of pay.
+Losses associated with new retirees and COLA increases were the largest factor contributing to an increase in the Unfunded Actuarial Liability and the associated amortization payment.
+The increase in the amortization payment was offset by lower than expected pay increases for continuing active members, and also by a reduction in the employer-paid Normal Cost as a result of the continued transition of the active workforce to membership in the new PEPRA tiers, which reflect lower benefit levels for new hires. - Overall payroll was lower than expected by about \$7.3 million, increasing 0.56% compared to the 3.00% assumption.
+As a result, the unfunded liability amortization payment and administrative expenses were spread over a smaller payroll base than expected, and the employer contribution rate increased by 0.51% of pay.